Design Review Committee Overview

 Resources

-Aesthetic Guidelines and Campus Planning & Design Philosophy
+Aesthetic Guidelines & Campus Planning and Design Philosophy (PDF)

 DRC E-Review Process